-Refer to BBA Academic Minor for additional information.
+Refer to the BBA/BS Minor section of this catalog for additional information.

 Grading System

 The faculty of the University award all grades.
 Students earn their grades; faculty do not give grades to students.
 An individual grade may only be changed by the faculty person who taught the class, and only in cases of faculty error in calculating or reporting the student's grade or if the student has completed work due for the completion of an Incomplete grade.